tilk/transactron/docs/transactions.md

 In this way, access to methods is coordinated via the transaction system to avoid conflicts.

 Methods can communicate with their callers in both directions: from caller to method and back.
-The communication is structured using Amaranth records.
+The communication is structured using Amaranth structures.

 ## Basic usage

 ### Implementing transactions

-The simplest way to implement a transaction as a part of Amaranth `Elaboratable` is by using a `with` block:
+The standard way to implement a transaction as a part of Amaranth `Elaboratable` is by using a `with` block:

 ```python
 class MyThing(Elaboratable):